 - a.
-Loss of the entire capability of a generating station. - b.
-Loss of all transmission circuits emanating from a generation station, switching station, d-c terminal, or substation. - c.
+Loss of the entire capability of a generating station. - Loss of all transmission circuits emanating from a generation station, switching station, d-c terminal, or substation. - c.
 Loss of all transmission circuits on a common right-of-way. - d.
 Permanent three-phase fault on any generator, transmission circuit, transformer, or bus section, with delayed fault clearing and with due regard to reclosing. - e.
 The sudden loss of a large load or major load center. - f.
 The effect of severe power swings arising from disturbances outside the NYS Bulk Power System. - g.
 Failure of a SPS to operate when required following the normal contingencies listed in Table A. - h.
 The operation or partial operation of a SPS for an event or condition for which it was not intended to operate. - i.
-Sudden loss of fuel delivery system to multiple plants (i.e. gas pipeline contingencies).
+Sudden loss of multiple generating plants due to loss of fuel delivery system (i.e. gas pipeline events).